dotnet/designs/accepted/2020/better-obsoletion/better-obsoletion.md

   features, in other words both can be used, either, or neither.
 * If `UrlFormat` is provided without a `DiagnosticId` the compiler will use the `DiagnosticId` that it uses by default as the format argument to `UrlFormat`.
-  For C# this could be `CS0618`, `CS0619`, `CS1062`, or `CS1063`.
-The internal
+  For C# this could be `CS0618`, for example, but will vary depending on context.
-  error codes don't consider leading zeroes, but the padding is important when we actually do the format substitution.
+  The internal error codes don't consider leading zeroes, but the padding is important when we actually do the format substitution.
 * It's legal for `UrlFormat` to not contain a `{0}` placeholder, in which case the provided `UrlFormat` is treated as the final URL.
 If more than one format specifier is included, the compiler will ignore `UrlFormat` entirely.